-The SWITCH Indicator Dot lets you know when you are in switch mode for controlling turnouts or setting up system options.
+The Switch Indicator Dot lets you know when you are in switch mode for controlling turnouts or setting up system options.
 See Section 24 for turnout operation and Section 28 for Option Switch set up information.

-7.0 Hooking Up Your Zephyr Xtra
+7.0 Hooking Up Your Zephyr

-7.1 Zephyr Xtra Rear Panel Connections
+7.1 Zephyr Rear Panel Connections

-- 1. RAIL A & B for connecting the DCS51 to the rails on the layout. - 2.
+- 1. RAIL A & B for connecting the DCS50 to the rails on the layout. - 2.
 PROG A & B for hooking up the programming track.
 Section 16.1. - 3.
 JUMP 1 & 2 for connecting one or two smooth DC power packs to the system for use as additional throttles.
 Section 25.2 - 4.
-POWER IN-plug in the PS314 here. - 5.
-LOCONET PORTS A & B for connecting the DCS51 to other LocoNet devices for expanding your layout. - 6.
+POWER IN-plug in the PS315 here. - 5.
+LOCONET PORTS A & B for connecting the DCS50 to other LocoNet devices for expanding your layout. - 6.
 YOUR LAYOUT.
-You can connect Zephyr Xtra to most existing layouts.
+You can connect Zephyr to most existing layouts.

-7.2 Connecting the Zephyr Xtra
+7.2 Connecting the Zephyr is as easy as 1-2-3